dmbarbour/wikilon/docs/ABC.md

 ## ABCD

 None yet!
-ABCD will begin after U+00C0, and will develop according to empirical analysis of common subprogram patterns that offer effective compression and optimization benefits.
-Naturally, ABCD won't make any progress at all until we have a much larger and more mature ABC systems.
+ABCD will begin somewhere after the C1 charset and will develop according to empirical analysis of common subprogram patterns that offer effective compression and optimization benefits.
+Also, formal correctness proofs will be essential for every ABCD operation.
+Naturally, ABCD won't make progress until we have larger and more mature ABC systems.